Sabbatical Leave Calendar 2016

 |June -Aug||Librarians who are considering applying for sabbatical leave are encouraged to talk with supervisors who will discuss this with AD and Dean and then be able to offer advice about the process, etc

-Candidates for Sabbatical application should notify HR on intent to apply for sabbatical.
+Candidates for Sabbatical application should notify HR by noon regarding intent to apply for sabbatical.

 Here are some helpful tips for a successful sabbatical application from Sabbatical Committee member, Chuck Marsh: